KI-Lab-Bremerhaven/WebsocketServer/README.md

 # Notes

+If running with pepper, you have to run `npm run prod` and check the IP address of the local machine.
+This IP must be entered into the Pepper app.

 The dummy script included here shows hwo to send the requests, to display the data on the dashboard.